jlschrag/DataTypeConverter/README.md

 I will also be adding other functionality as needed: unix time conversion, ascii conversion, etc.

-To use it, simply load index.html
+To use it, simply visit jlschrag.github.com/DataTypeConverter/